mrcepid-rap/mrcepid-buildgrms/Readme.md

 2472374 eur
 ```

-The first line is a header, while the following lines represent an individual with European, unknown, south-Asian,
+The first line is a header, while the following lines represent an individual with European (eur), unknown, south-Asian (sas),
-African, and European genetic ancestry, respectively.
+African (afr), and European (eur) genetic ancestry, respectively.
+Only the (case-nonspecific) values of 'eur', 'sas', 'afr', or 'NA' are
+accepted.
+More information on how to generate this file is available in the [QC Workflow repository](https://github.com/mrcepid-rap/QC_workflow).

 ### Outputs